-I’m already in the process of writing a blog for his own website, about his final movements and his passing, but this is a more personal post about my reaction to his departure.
+I’m already in the process of writing a blog about his “ultimate flight” for his own blog, about his final movements and his passing, but this is a more personal post about my reaction to his departure.

 “On Standby for the Ultimate Flight”

-It was two days before Christmas that he moved on – which was unfortunate timing – but in many ways, I can appreciate it went exactly the way it was supposed to.
+It was two days before Christmas that he moved on – which was kind of unfortunate timing – but in many ways, I can appreciate it went exactly the way it was supposed to.